-Concrete is a resilient material and one that’s often in our backyard spaces.
-It’s also one that needs some maintenance to look good and last a lifetime.
-Follow along while Joe Thomas gives you his steps for resealing your stamped concrete to keep it looking beautiful for years to come.
-In this video, he’s bringing his fifteen-year-old stamped concrete back to life.
+Concrete is a resilient material and one that’s often important in bringing our dream backyard spaces to life.
+It’s also one that needs some upkeep to look good and last a lifetime.
+So, follow along while Joe Thomas gives you his steps for resealing your stamped concrete to keep it looking beautiful for years to come.

 Resealing Your Stamped Concrete

-It’s crucial that you power wash before you begin resealing stamped concrete.
-You don’t want to trap dirt or debris under the sealer.
-Thomas recommends paying close attention to cracks, seams, and edges because they tend to get missed with the power washer, but they need the most attention. - Fill in the cracks.
+You don’t want to trap dirt or debris under the sealer, so it’s crucial that you power wash before you begin resealing.
+Thomas recommends paying close attention to cracks, seams, and edges because they tend to get missed with the power washer. - Fill in the Cracks

-Thomas cautions you to take your time with this step!
-You want to be sure that everything is filled and smooth for easy application of the sealer.
-He says there are tons of products out there for this step, but you want to be sure that you’re using a product specifically designed for stamped concrete. - Prepare your sealer.
+Thomas cautions to take your time with this step!
+You want to be sure that everything is filled and smooth for easy sealer application.
+There are tons of products out there for this step, but you want to be sure you’re using a product specifically designed for stamped concrete. - Prepare Your Sealer

 Thomas works with a five-gallon can of clear, concrete sealer.
-He suggests going to an expert and asking them to walk you through what sort of sealer you’ll need.
-It’s important that you let them know if any sealers have been used on the concrete before as some don’t interact well with one another and can cause some serious problems.
+He suggests going to an expert and asking them to walk you through what sort you’ll need.
+It’s important that you tell them if any sealers have previously been used on the concrete.
+Some don’t interact well with one another and can cause some serious problems!

-You can purchase color packets for your clear sealer and can play around with creating just the right color for your stamped concrete.
-If you have a smooth texture, you can even add in a grip (a sand-like substance) that’ll give you a little bit of roughness for good traction.
-Thomas recommends this if you’ve got a smooth concrete surface as adding high-sheen sealer to already slick concrete can be dangerous. - The labor.
+You can purchase color packets for your clear sealer and can play around with creating just the right tone for your stamped concrete.
+If you have a smooth texture, you can even add in a substance that adds grip to give you some great traction.
+Thomas recommends this if you’ve got a smooth concrete surface as adding high-sheen sealer to already slick concrete can be dangerous. - Seal the Concrete

-This is where the bulk of your work is going to be because you’re ready to apply the sealer.
-First, Thomas suggests going in with a small to medium-sized paintbrush so you can get all the edges and corners (especially where the concrete rolls into a step or meets with the wall).
+This is where the bulk of your work is going to be.
+Thomas suggests using a small- to medium-sized paintbrush to get all the edges and corners (especially where the concrete meets a step or wall).
 From there, use a large, thick paint roller on a long pole to apply the sealer.
 Be sure to start on one side and work your way backwards to avoid painting yourself into a corner.

 If you’re thorough and careful on your first run, then you shouldn’t have to proceed with a second coat.
 Allow your sealer 10-12 hours to fully dry.
-In a lot of cases, it looks as good as when it was brand new!
+When you’re all through, it looks as good as when it was brand new!

 More Like This: